 We now investigate the reversibility of a kinetic neutrino gas undergoing FFC by running four simulations that in the absence of flavor conversion return to the initial states.
 These simulations show especially clearly that FFC can occur without being accompanied by flavor instability.
 This is the third limitation we highlight: Effective classical transport and the BGK model are limited by the fact that they have exclusively been implemented using asymptotic states resulting from driving into unstable parameter space.
 We show explicitly that FFC can occur due to driving through stable parameter space as well.

 We perform four different simulations: QKE, QKE + homogenization at $t=2400\,\mu^{-1}$, QKE + randomization at $t=2400\,\mu^{-1}$ and BGK.
 They are shown in Fig.~\ref{fig:reversibility}.
 In all cases, the beams propagating in the $+z$ and $\pm x$ directions have number densities as described in Sec.~\ref{sec:numsetup}.
-The beam propagating in the $-z$ direction is initialized with zero electron and heavy-flavor neutrinos.
-The instability is induced by creating an ELN–XLN crossing through the continuous emission of heavy neutrinos in the dashed beam (propagating in the $-z$ direction).
-This is followed by the absorption of an equal amount, as described by the following equation
+The beam propagating in the $-z$ direction is initialized with zero electron and heavy-flavor neutrino content, and the instability, namely the ELN--XLN crossing, is induced through the continuous injection of heavy neutrinos into that beam.
+This is followed by the removal of an equal amount or until there is not more heavy neutrinos, as described by the following equation

 for the top panel, and